KDhruv03/cv/README.md

 # cv
 <br>
 My name is Mourya
-And my surname is Gunupuru
+and my surname is Gunupuru